Cromega08/Cromega08/README.md

 I've be learning Data Science since a year, and currently learning Web3 being interested in blockchain technologies.
 Knowledge in Python, and learning HTML/CSS/JS, not all at the same time.

 * ✉️  You can contact me at [cr.jrg08@gmail.com](mailto:cr.jrg08@gmail.com)
-* 🚀  I'm currently studying on "MisionTIC - 2022"
+* 🚀  I'm currently studying with "MisionTIC - 2022"
 * 🧠  I'm learning Web3 development and DApps
-* 🤝  I'm open to collaborating on Projects of all type, as a junior
+* 🤝  I'm open to collaborating on projects of all type.
 * ⚡  Superbus et Hedonistic~

 ### Skills